DorothyTamYiLing/Python_data_analytics/README.md

 # 🏨 Hotel Booking Data Analysis

 So earlier this month, I bought another Udemy course 'Data Analysis Real world use-cases- Hands on Python' by Shan Singh.
 After completing it and learning some insigthul analyses, I had some ideas of how to get some more interesting insights from this dataset.
 So, I did a couple of extra analyses, which is what this repository is about.
-For the sake of completness I included the analyses of origin of customers as part of the exploratory analysis.
+For the sake of completness, I included the analyses of origin of customers as part of the exploratory analysis.

 This project explores hotel booking data to uncover insights about **guest origins,room allocation, market segments and room types, guest origins, and seasonality** in order to answer key business questions relevant to the hospitality industry.